EdwardEK/news-frontpage/README2.md

 ### What I gained

-Enhanced skills in HTMl, CSS, and JavaScript and developed a keen eye for details.
+Enhanced skills in HTML, CSS, and JavaScript and developed a keen eye for details.